pyeventsourcing/eventsourcing/docs/topics/examples/wiki.rst

 Wiki application
 =========================

-This example demonstrates the use of version 5 UUIDs for both discovery of aggregate IDs and also to implement an application-wide rule (or "invariant"), the use of the declarative syntax for domain models with a "non-trivial" command method, automatic snapshotting, automatic setting of a common attribute on all events without needing
+This example demonstrates the use of version-5 UUIDs for both discovery of aggregate IDs and also to implement an application-wide rule (or "invariant"), the use of the declarative syntax for domain models with a "non-trivial" command method, automatic snapshotting, automatic setting of a common attribute on all events without needing